The Telegraph shared a piece about an increase in British workers being given the right to request flexible working hours – read it here.

 Why?
 Because the current office environment – typically getting to the office at 9am, staying til 5.30pm, working in an open-plan office, and spending most of the day sitting still – is about the least productive environment we could possibly create.
 That’s according to scientific research…

 If you’ve not heard of him, check out Dr John Medina.
-He’s a molecular biologist who’s written the excellent Brain Rules – a book that explains, in a fun and easy to read way, how the brain sciences influence the way we work.
-A “brain rule” is what scientists know for sure about how our brains work – so it’s well worth taking note of.
+He’s a molecular biologist who wrote the excellent Brain Rules.
+His book explains, in a fun and easy to read way, what brain science reveals about the way we work.
+A “brain rule” is what scientists know for sure about how our brains work.
 You can see a summary on the Brain Rules website here http://www.brainrules.net.

 With that in mind, what if everyone could set their own hours of work?
-Granted most businesses can’t offer complete flexibility due to certain commitments; but imagine how far even a little flexibility could go.
+Granted many businesses can’t offer complete flexibility; but imagine how far even a little flexibility could go.
 If people could choose to work at the times their brains are more alert and active, their productivity would no doubt increase.
 This can only be good for business!

-There are a whole load of other reasons why the current typical office environment is bad for business, and that’s something we may touch on in another post…
+There are other reasons why the current typical office environment is bad for business, and that’s something we may touch on in other posts…

 So, for now, we say YES to flexible hours and making Britain more productive!